Ben200002/Discord.js/README.md

-This is so there is a main branch
+# this is a discord.js bot